RajAnand-132/Portfolio/README.md

 - 5. Your portfolio should have a custom domain.
 Buy a domain name – you can get them for less than $10.
 Don't send people to 39238834.netfily.com
 - 6. A way for people to contact you, preferably your email

--If you have these six non-negotiables on your portfolio, you are off to a good start.
+- If you have these six non-negotiables on your portfolio, you are off to a good start.

 Let's have a look to my portfolio:-     [Live Portfolio](https://rajanand-132.github.io/Portfolio/)